INCATools/owl_patternizer/examples/chebi/README.md

 See the directory for details.
 This README provides a hand-written summary of the results.

+Note patternizer will produce some mix of generic patterns (with `X`s indicating variables in the pattern name) and specific patterns (where `X` is replaced by a hard-wired class).
+These should classify under one another.
+The ontology manager can choose whether to go with morre generic patterns or more specific ones.

+For more on the approach, see the [parent dir](../..).

+Note this is a work in progress, there are bugs to fix.

 ## Conjugate bases and charges

 ### Generic anions and cations